qalandarov/apod-api/README.md

 **Fields**

 - `date` A string in YYYY-MM-DD format indicating the date of the APOD image (example: 2014-11-03).
 Defaults to today's date.
 Must be after 1995-06-16, the first day an APOD picture was posted.
 There are no images for tomorrow available through this API.
-- `concept_tags` A boolean indicating whether concept tags should be returned with the rest of the response.
-The concept tags are not necessarily included in the explanation, but rather derived from common search tags that are associated with the description text.
-(Better than just pure text search.)
-Defaults to False.
 - `hd` A boolean parameter indicating whether or not high-resolution images should be returned.
 This is present for legacy purposes, it is always ignored by the service and high-resolution urls are returned regardless.
 - `count` A positive integer, no greater than 100.
 If this is specified then `count` randomly chosen images will be returned in a JSON array.
 Cannot be used in conjunction with `date` or `start_date` and `end_date`.
 - `start_date` A string in YYYY-MM-DD format indicating the start of a date range.
 All images in the range from `start_date` to `end_date` will be returned in a JSON array.
 Cannot be used with `date`.